qba73/pumps/README.md

-# pumping
+# pumps

-**pumping** is a web application that tracks fuel prices in petrol stations.
+**pumps** is a web application that tracks fuel, gas and electricity prices.